cmunch1/cmunch1/README.md

 Over the past year and a half or so, I have been engrossed in learning as much as I can about Machine Learning and Data Science, watching  all kinds of videos and reading many articles on the subject.
 I liked the Kaggle classes, and I *really* liked the Kaggle competitions, in particular the Tabular Playground Series.
 Eventually, I had to pull myself away from this and start working on a project for my portfolio, which is what you see in the repository below.
 It was really fun, and I learned a lot.

-My resume is also below if anybody has any leads on a job or tips they could share.
+Please let me know if anybody has any leads on a job or tips they could share.
 I'm primarily looking for a remote job.
+You can see my resume at [LinkedIn](https://www.linkedin.com/in/chris-munch/).

 I'm really good at diving in and figuring things out and making it all work.
 I've never been, though, much of a memorizer of syntax and specific details that can be easily found online, so I do have some trepidation about the interview process.
 I'm hoping that my project and life experience will be enough to get me in the door somewhere.